Cloud0723/ML-IRL/README.md

 All the commands below are also provided in `run.sh`.

 ### Sec 1 IRL benchmark (MuJoCo)
-First, make sure that you have downloaded expert data into `expert_data/`. *Otherwise*, you can generate expert data by training expert policy:
+First, you can generate expert data by training expert policy:
 ```bash
 python common/train_gd.py configs/samples/experts/{env}.yml # env is in {hopper, walker2d, halfcheetah, ant}
 python common/collect.py configs/samples/experts/{env}.yml # env is in {hopper, walker2d, halfcheetah, ant}